zaraki673/sirius/sirius-mobile/sirius-mobile-application/source/README.md

 1. Navigate to the [iOS Folder](platforms/ios)
 2. Open SiriusMobile.xcodeproj
-3. Plug in iOS device and change target to your device
+3. Plug in iOS device and change target to your device (assuming you have a developer's license)
 4. Run

 To run on Android